 Interested in learning about computer classes for kids but you don’t know where to begin?
-While most of us think the only thing for kids to do on the computer is play games, that’s not the case in 2018.
+While most of us think the only thing for kids to do on the computer is play games, that’s not the case these days.
 There are many computer classes for kids popping up either online or at learning centers like The DAE that teach a variety of STEAM (Science, Technology, Engineering, Arts, & Math) based classes.
+And we’re not talking about building random things out of marshmallows and spaghetti, we’re talking about foundational and creative tech skills (and soft skills) that will give students a huge advantage as they grow up and become productive members of future society.
 There are also a bunch of free programs and websites that teach kids to program, model and create using the computer.
-The best part — kids love learning!
+The best part: kids love learning when what they’re being taught is presented as fun!
 (We know firsthand since we see it everyday!)
 If you have a child that loves the computer, keep reading.

 Here are 7 computer classes for kids every parent should know exist

 Scratch is a website built by MIT that allows users to create projects ranging from games, to animations and stories using drag and drop command blocks that stack together to create code, and is specifically designed to make programming fun and easy.
 Students start with the hour of code and then explore the ins and outs of creating games with Scratch.
 By the end of the class, students will have originally designed video games to share with friends and family.
 With a basic understanding of how a computer works (using the trackpad or mouse and being able to find keys on the keyboard), kids as young as 5 or 6 can create some pretty awesome projects.
 We’ve seen older kids 9-11 years old create complex multi-level video games.

 The benefit: Young children are introduced to programming concepts early on, giving them an advantage later if they decide to explore computer science further.
 It also teaches project planning and time management.

 2) Python Programming (must be able to read and type)